JBDdev/Chibi-Robo-Randomizer/README.md

 ## KNOWN ISSUES

 - Giga-Charger / Battery cannot spawn upstairs if Open Upstairs is enabled
+- Some smaller key items (like upgrade chips) can't be picked up in all locations if they are too close to the ground.
 - The program will crash if any part of the file path where the program is extracted contains a space
 - Randomization for the Copter, Blaster, and Radar are planned but not supported
 - Duplicate items cannot be randomized to different slots in the shop (meaning frog rings cannot appear in the shop)